jwilkins88/flem-tool/README.md

 #### Modify LED matrix firmware to allow for atomic "pixel" updates

 Currently, the firmware only allows you to write an entire matrix at once.
 This works fine, but I'd prefer to have fewer shared resources between the modules.
-Right now, it works fine, but as your number of modules increases, so too does contention between threads for updates.
+As your number of modules increases, so, too, does contention between threads for updates.
 The ideal end state is to have each module (and its thread) completely decoupled from the state of the matrix.
 As far as each module is concerned, it's living in its own sandbox

-This would be a bit of an overhaul for all the existing code, and, when (if) this happens, I'll make sure I bake in backward compatibility and feature detection so this doesn't stop working if you matrix doesn't have the custom firmware.
+This would be a bit of an overhaul for all the existing code, and, when (if) this happens, I'll make sure I bake in backward compatibility and feature detection so this doesn't stop working if your matrix doesn't have the custom firmware.
 Backward compatibility is essential

 #### Create a C# version of FLEM